kylohen/spiritemgame/README.md

 	"DEFEND SKILLS":### Dictionary of Skill Slot and SkillID {"SKILL1":3,"SKILL2":2,"SKILL3":null,"SKILL4":null,}, }

-Please note that advandements between golems has not been configured, but another entry in this dictionary could easily set up some logic to advance/change the golems in your care
+Please note that advancements  between golems has not been configured, but another entry in this dictionary could easily set up some logic to advance/change the golems in your care

 #### How to add items and crafting recipes